cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 K-means clustering begins by selecting k data points as cluster centers and assigning data to the cluster with the nearest center.

-The algorithm follows an iterative refinement process which runs a specified number of times, updating the cluster centers and assigned points at each iteration.
+The algorithm follows an iterative refinement process which runs a specified number of times, updating the cluster centers and assigned points with each iteration.

 Syntax: `.ml.clust.kmeans[data;df;k;iter;kpp]`